 How to spot greenwashing: The 5 signs of corporate greenwash

-Sign #1: Vague Terms and Slogans
+Sign #1: Vague terms and slogans

-Sustainable, eco-friendly, natural, green – these are common terms used in marketing to appeal to the eco-conscious consumer.
+Sustainable, eco-friendly, natural, and green – these are common terms used in marketing to appeal to the eco-conscious consumer.
 But what do they mean?

 Don’t be fooled by companies saying the right thing.
 Look for the evidence to support their claim and question what these vague terms actually mean for each brand

-Sign #2: Using Natural Imagery
+Sign #2: Using natural imagery

-Just as companies can easily say the right thing, they can easily show you the right thing.
+Just as companies can easily say the right thing, they can also easily show you the right thing.
 Trees, butterflies, bunnies, blue skies, and a farmer’s tractor – these are seductive images used to portray an eco-friendly business.
 Another common deceitful trick is using earth colors, such as blues, greens, and browns.

-Like with the use of vague terms and slogans, you need to look for the evidence.
+Like with the use of vague terms and slogans, you need to look for evidence.
 Does the imagery used help businesses communicate their sustainable initiatives, or is it just surface-level aesthetics?

-Sign #3: A Lack of Transparency and Proof
+Sign #3: A Lack of transparency and proof

 Check the label, product description, or website for information about the brand’s environmental impact and what initiatives they’re involved in.
 A company that’s genuinely working hard to minimize its environmental impact will tell you.
 If there’s no disclosed information or a lack of information, steer clear of that brand.